 This goes double for writing papers.
 Underline the most important, relevant concepts and it will make finding material for your papers a breeze.

-High school students scan over their textbooks searching for things they don’t know.
+When studying for exams, many students just scan over their textbooks searching for things they don’t know.
 You don’t have time to do that in college.
 You could waste literally hundreds of hours during your college career reading and re-reading irrelevant material.

-Highlighting by definition will key you in on only those points that need to be reviewed the most.
+Highlighting by definition will focus you in on only those points that need to be reviewed the most.
 You’ll automatically ignore the rest.